What to Check Before Signing an Estate Agent Contract

-Absolutely, in fact the agent will be expecting it.
-Even what seems like a small drop in percentage could save you thousands.
+Absolutely - the agent will be expecting it.
+Even a small reduction in commission percentage could save you thousands.

-One strategy would be to agree a ‘ratchet commission.
+One strategy might be to agree to a ‘ratchet commission.
 This is where you incentivise the agent to get the best possible price for your property by offering a higher percentage commission if they achieve or exceed a specified amount.

 - Sale price up to £250,000 – commission agreed at 1%